Scenario: Wei maintains a secure organization with many teams and users using Splunk Observability Cloud 🔗

 Buttercup Games, a fictitious game company, recently refactored its e-commerce site to go cloud native.
 The site uses microservices for the application architecture and containers for the underlying infrastructure.

-In this use case, you learn how Wei, a site reliability engineering (SRE) manager, performs the following tasks using Splunk Observability Cloud to keep their organization secure and minimize unintentional changes.
+In this scenario, you learn how Wei, a site reliability engineering (SRE) manager, performs the following tasks using Splunk Observability Cloud to keep their organization secure and minimize unintentional changes.

 Enhance team security with access restrictions and tokens 🔗